FanimeCon: History

 FanimeCon was first held in 1994 at California State University, Hayward, being run by several anime clubs.
 Foothill College would also host the convention until moving to the Wyndham Hotel in San Jose for 1999.
 From 2000 to 2003 the Santa Clara Convention Center hosted FanimeCon.
 In 2004, FanimeCon moved to the San Jose McEnery Convention Center.
 That year, the convention brought US$5 million to the local economy, growing to an estimated US$8.7 million in 2013, and US$10.5 million in 2014.

 Problems with the convention in 2009 included Christian protests and over purchasing of artist alley tables, with the protesters also returning in 2010.
 In 2011, Saturday saw three hour registration waits, problems with the convention not using a printed schedule, outside religious protesters, and the Marriott fire alarm being pulled on Monday morning.
 Registration was affected in 2012 by a power outage.
 FanimeCon's 20th anniversary in 2014 was marked by San Jose having Fanime Day on May 23, 2014.
 The masquerade in 2015 suffered from technical issues.
 FanimeCon's masquerade for 2016 was scheduled to run for five hours.
 FanimeCon 2020 was canceled due to the COVID-19 pandemic.
 FanimeCon was changed to a virtual event for 2021.

+The convention in February 2024 had significant numbers of staff quit due to accusations of improper treatment.